iamranjan/VoyerApi/README.md

 # Voyer Indentity API
-## authentication and user management for the secure cloud platform
+## authentication and user management for the travelling platform

 ## requirements
 * python 3.6.1+